 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"The MAC address of STA for this row of WNM Request is to be issued to.
+The MAC address of STA for this row of WNM Request is to be issued to.
 If this attribute matches the MAC address of the dot11WNMRqstIfIndex, then measurement request is for this STA itself to carry out."

 ::= { dot11WNMRequestEntry 6 }